svn2github/htmlunit-fork/firetrace/README.txt

 Firefox and HtmlUnit traces, in order to easily determine if and when the traces diverge, making it easier to find (and fix) bugs in HtmlUnit.

-After installing this extension (see below), you will have three new buttons available to add to your toolbar:
+After installing this extension (see below), you will have three new buttons available to add to your toolbar (View -> Toolbars -> Customize) to drag and drop:
   1. Enable/Disable Tracing
   2. Save Trace Log to File
   3. Clear Trace Log